mozilla-platform-ops/snakepit_puppet/README.md

 test-kitchen automates the testing of roles and integrates inspec tests for verification.

+test-kitchen is used for testing in CI, so the test-kitchen worker configuration does a partial converge for speed (see modules/roles/manifests/slurm_worker_post.pp).

 ```bash
 # initial setup
 brew install puppet-bolt  # or equivalent